journich/basic-computer-games-to-modern-cpp/README.md

 My idea is to preserve the original look and feel of the games.
 I am trying to clone the look and feel and functionality of the original game, but in modern C++.
 All games will be command line based, without any fancy graphics.
 Back in the 1980's this is how most people coded.

 If I find an obvious bug, I'll fix it but document it as well.
 So expect to see a "Warts and all" approach to the game conversions.

+Environment.

+I'm compiling using Clang 15 on a Macbook M1 Max Pro see .clangd file for compile flags (C++20) at the time of typing this.

+Apple clang version 15.0.0 (clang-1500.0.40.1)
+Target: arm64-apple-darwin22.6.0
+Thread model: posix
+InstalledDir: /Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/bin/